Welcome to Historic Port Deposit, the little town with a big heart!

 Notices

-February 20, 2026 - Town Boat Dock Closure Until Further Notice
+February 20, 2026 - Town Boat Dock Closed Until Further Notice

-Please be advised that the Town boat dock is closed for repairs until further notice.
-We appreciate your patience and will provide updates as they become available.
+Please be advised that the Town boat dock is temporarily closed for repairs until further notice.
+This closure does not affect the boat launch, which remains open for use.
+We appreciate your patience and understanding and will provide updates as they become available.

 Town Council Meeting Summary